benmatthewsed/simd-imprisonment-online/howard_league_ecan_technical_appendices.md

 errors alongside quasi-variance estimates.
 These figures give an indication of the potential size of the bias in the estimate of the quasi-variance.
-Table Three presents the worst relative errors for Model Two in Matthews (2019).
+Table Three presents the worst relative errors for Model Two in [this paper](https://github.com/benmatthewsed/simd-imprisonment-online/blob/master/howard_league_ecan_full.md).
 The largest possible error in the quasi-standard errors estimate across all comparisons between Local Authorities is -9.29%.
 Whilst this may seem high, Firth suggests that worst relative errors of “even 10 percent may be considered not very serious” (Firth